iamprashantjain/ml-ops_laptop-price-predictor/README.md

 9. All the new folders & code development will be done inside that folder

 10. Now – “git add .”, check status “git status”, “git commit -m ‘updated setup file & created src folder’” & lastly push it to github repo “git push -u origin main”

+11. Create a new folder “components” inside src folder & new file inside components “__init__.py” this will be all the modules of the project.. like data ingestion (reading data), data transformation (like applying OHE etc), model_trainer (to train, evaluate model, r2 score etc)

+12. Create another folder inside src folder “pipeline” & a file inside pipeline folder “train_pipeline.py” which will be used to call all the modules in components folder, predict_pipeline.py for making predictions & also “__init__.py” to import this folder

+13. Since entire project implementation will be inside src folder.. so create 3 files: logger.py – for logging exception.py – for exception handling, write custom exceptions utils.py – for basic helper utilities

+14. Now push to github repo
+git add ., git status, git commit -m “updated logger, exception & utils files”, git push -u origin main

+(if getting error then try “git pull” & then push again)